April 1, 2023

 Rate M2 Rate 10 Rate 6

-• A decrease in the gas commodity and delivery rates,
+• A decrease in the gas commodity rate,

-Business customers who buy natural gas from Enbridge Gas will see a decrease in their natural gas bills ranging from about 15 – 16 percent per year, depending on their location.
-The overall impact of these changes will depend on how much gas you use and whether or not you purchase your gas from a gas marketer.
+Business customers who buy natural gas from Enbridge Gas will see a change in their natural gas bills ranging from a decrease of about 3.4 percent to an increase of 0.5 percent per year, depending on location.
+The overall impact of these changes, which include the impacts of Rider E and Rider D, will depend on how much natural gas you use and whether or not you purchase your gas from a gas marketer.

 Enbridge Gas buys natural gas and gas transportation services for our customers from the market and we pass these costs to you without mark-up.
 Delivery and storage rates are reviewed and approved by the Ontario Energy Board, which conducts an open review process with participation from consumer groups and Ontario municipalities.